juju/docs/src/en/getting-started-jaas.md

-As the applications change from pending to operational, the colours in the model view will change to grey and the pending notices in the inspector on the left will disappear, to show that everything is working as expected.
+As the applications become operational, the colours in the model view will change to grey and the pending notices in the inspector on the left will disappear, to show that everything is working as expected.

 !!!
 Tip: You can check and manage existing models through the JAAS GUI by clicking on your username

 ## Use the command line

-The Juju controller you already have running in JAAS can also be used from the command line, giving you powerful, fast access to perform common operations.
+JAAS can also can also be used from the command line.
+Models you've created in the GUI are also able to be operated against via the CLI and vice versa.
 In order to use the command line, you will first need to install the Juju client software on your machine.

 Juju is available for various types of Linux, macOS, and Windows.
 Click on the sections below for the relevant instructions.